paulgavrikov/visualkeras/README.md

 <sup>2</sup>: Only linear models where each layer has no more than one in or output.
 Non-linear models will be shown in sequential order.

+## Version Support

+We currently only support Keras versions 2 and above.
+We plan to add support for Keras version 1 in the coming updates.

 ## Installation
 To install published releases from PyPi execute:
 ```bash